Adapt, not adopt

 The biggest thing I’ve learned from my failures is that I need to write down everything.
 Yes, even that little half-thought!
 Then I structure and map my thoughts and show them to others.

 A good framework starts with collaboration after the first thoughts are born.
-At UX Studio, we use internal “How We Work” meetings to develop our processes.
+At our UX company, we use internal “How We Work” meetings to develop our processes.
 We take a poll with topics to decide which we want to deal with.
 After choosing the topic, we divide into smaller groups and ideate.
 At the end, we share it with each other and decide on the next steps.
 Sometimes we organize an education session or more How We Work meetings if needed.

 Write a handy document of your process, even if it only consists of three bullet points at the beginning.
 If you have the same three points a few months later, well, you’re a superhero then!
 This way, there’s always a document to rely on in case you forget something.
 And it’s also handy if a new member joins the team.